Juked.gg creates an easy way to watch your favorite esports broadcasts

 The Juked beta also features an industry-wide esports events calendar which allows users to set reminders for when individual matches or tournaments go live.
 It can be sorted and filtered by favorite games and teams.

-The founders started San Francisco-based Juked because they were frustrated by the lack of a good way to follow the biggest leagues, tournaments, and events across the esports industry.
+The founders started San Francisco-based Juked because they were frustrated by the lack of a good way to follow the biggest leagues, tournaments, and events in esports.
 Casual fans and hardened insiders alike feel this problem on a daily basis—with dozens of relevant leagues, tournaments, and events happening every single week, staying in the know has become a constant chore.
 And this problem is only getting worse as new esports games continue to launch every year.

 “When you land on our homepage, you’re going to instantly see all of the live streams, all the live events that are happening right now,” Goldhaber said.
 “It can be filtered by game by team or by your favorite player.
 So when you’re watching on Juked, you’re also getting all this context that you wouldn’t necessarily see on Twitch, YouTube, or any other platform.
 You’re going to get the brackets, you’re going to get the standings, you’re getting the player profiles, the team profiles, the prize pool, the schedule.”